Trails in and around Sedona

 - Always let somebody know what trails you plan on hiking.
 Let us know and we can usually give you a map with directions.

 - A Red Rock Pass is needed to park at most trail heads.
 All types of passes are available, from day use to yearly passes.
-We have Daily and Weekly passes available at Adobe Village Graham
+We have Daily and Weekly passes available at our Sedona Bed and Breakfast Hotel

 - Don’t leave the trail.
 The ecosystem of the desert is fragile and walking off designated trails can damage it.